 If you only have the keystore file (without the password), you cannot “go backwards” to get the private key.
 However, if you combine the password with the keystore file, you can use fancy math and code…

-A mnemonic phrase is actually a whole bunch of private keys, represented by a 12- or 24-word phrase that looks something like brain surround have swap horror body response double fire dumb bring hazard.
+A secret recovery phrase, previously known as a mnemonic phrase, is actually a whole bunch of private keys, represented by a 12- or 24-word phrase that looks something like brain surround have swap horror body response double fire dumb bring hazard.
 Again, using fancy math and code…

 The derivation path is a numerical representation of which private key/address you wish to access.
 Have you ever had trouble accessing your older Ethereum addresses when you use Ledger Live?
 The derivation path is why.

-Unlike a keystore file, there is no way to turn a private key into a mnemonic phrase.
+Unlike a keystore file, there is no way to turn a private key into a secret recovery phrase.
 It’s a one-way street.

 We’re going to refer to this whole collection of methods as “private keys” from here on out.